NinoVinalon/project-portfolio-2/README.md

 ## Testing

-    - The game was tested using a laptop, Samsung S23 Ultra, iPhone 13 Pro Max, and iPad.
+    * The game was tested using a laptop, Samsung S23 Ultra, iPhone 13 Pro Max, and iPad.
-    - I tested playing this game in different browsers: Chrome, Firefox and Safari.
+    * I tested playing this game in different browsers: Chrome, Firefox and Safari.
-    - The game runs smoothly and no problems occurred.
+    * The game runs smoothly and no problems occurred.
-    - The game results are always correct.
+    * The game results are always correct.
-    - I make sure that the rules are easy to understand.
+    * I make sure that the rules are easy to understand.
-    - I confirmed that the colors and fonts chosen are easy to read and accessible <br>
-    by running it through lighthouse in devtools.
+    * I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

     ![Responsive website example image](assets/images/cglighthouse.jpg)